Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_sub_panel.md

-Pulling this handle activates the Emergency Hydraulic Brake System, which dumps the remainder of the hydraulic accumulator into the brake system for a limited number of brake actuations.
-Differential braking will work, however the number of available actuations is limited.
+Pulling this handle activates the Emergency Hydraulic Brake System, which dumps the remainder of the hydraulic accumulator into the brake system for a limited number of brake actuation.
+Differential braking will work, however the number of available actuation is limited.